An official website of the United States government

 Designed for law enforcement officers, this free online course describes common stressors in the line of duty and identifies ways to manage stress.
 The course highlights signs and symptoms of stress, depression, posttraumatic stress disorder, and suicidal thoughts that law enforcement officers may notice in themselves or their coworkers.
 It also provides information on where and how to seek additional help.

-Hosted by the Pacific ADA Center, this webinar details the significance of effective communication in emergency management.
-The webinar draws from real-life scenarios, specifically from the emergency management field, to define effective communication and describe how emergency managers can build upon their public communication approach.
+This webinar explores the importance of effective communication in emergency management and ways emergency managers can communicate effectively with people with disabilities.
+The webinar draws from real-life scenarios to define effective communication and describe how emergency managers can build upon their communications approach.